bobthechemist/feathercm/docs/source/introduction/mcu.rst

 Program 1
 ---------

 Create a sequence of LED flashes that corresponds to the letter A.  Create a global variable that sets the unit of time to a value that is comprehensible to you.
-The loop should include a word-length delay (7 time units)
+The loop should include a word-length delay (7 time units).
+This program can be completed using only the commands introduced in the example code shown above.

 **Optional Expansion** Repeat the same process but for a chemical symbol of your choosing.
+A two-letter chemical symbol will require the inclusion of a letter-length delay

 Program 2
 ---------

 Modify the first program to replace the on/delay/off sequences with functions.
 See `Chapter 3 <https://automatetheboringstuff.com/2e/chapter3/>`_ of *Automate the Boring Stuff* or perform a web search on *python functions* for help on the structure of functions in Python.
 Functions should refer to a `global` variable that contains the standard unit of time (i.e. the duration of a dot).
 Create functions for dot and dash that do not require arguments and a space function that takes an argument indicating a same letter, same word or between word delay.

+.. note:: One way to create the delay function is to make the argument the length of the delay.
+Then global variables such as `letterdelay` or `worddelay` with the appropriate amount of time.

 Program 3
 ---------

 Building on the functions from Program 2, allow the user to input a sequence of dots and dashes to the serial console and have that sequence displayed on the LED.
 Your solution should involve an *if* statement, and details can be found in `Chapter 2 <https://automatetheboringstuff.com/2e/chapter2/>`_ of *Automate the Boring Stuff* or a web search on *python conditional statements*.
 Your program should handle dots and dashes, treat spaces as letter delays and ignore all other characters.

+.. note:: To accept user input from the serial console, use the `input()` function.
+A line such as `inp = input("what is your age? ")` will prompt the user for her age and place the result in the variable `inp`.

 Program 4
 ---------